Last Updated on October 18, 2023 by Melissa Reome

 Pull the roast from the oven at the proper temperature.
 For me, I’m pulling at 115°F. I loosely tent the roast with foil, and if it is done early I wait to sear it until my guests arrive.
 The internal temperature of the roast will increase then stabilize.

-Preheat the oven or grill to 500°F then sear for about 10 minutes.
-If you find that the internal temperature of the roast is too low for your liking put it back in the oven or grill at 225°F until the temperature rises.
-Rest for a least 20 minutes then serve.
+Preheat the oven or grill to 500°F then sear the roast for about 10 minutes.
+If you find that the internal temperature of the roast is too low for your liking, put it back in the oven or grill at 225°F until the temperature rises.
+Let it rest for a least 20 minutes then serve.

 Again, these are GENERAL guidelines due to the many variables mentioned before.
-Do not use take these reference points as gospel.
-Do use a quality leave-in cooking temperature alarm to measure both the internal temperature of the meat as it cooks and preferably a quality instant read thermometer to double check the internal temperature once removed from the oven.
+Do not use these reference points as gospel.
+Do use a quality leave-in cooking temperature alarm to measure both the internal temperature of the meat as it cooks.
+In addition, use a quality instant read thermometer to double check the internal temperature once removed from the oven.
 Thermoworks has been my go to brand for cooking thermometers for years.
 I wasted a lot of money on sub-par inaccurate thermometers prior to using them.